 Created by Sascha Penn, Starz’s ‘Power Book III: Raising Kanan’ tells the story of a youth named Kanan Stark (Mekai Curtis).
 He grows up in South Jamaica, Queens, in the 1990s.
 His circumstances deeply influence him.
 His mother, Raq, runs a thriving drug business in her community with the help of her brothers Lou Lou and Marvin.
-Although Kanan is introduced as a bright and promising student, he gradually becomes ensnared in the life of crime.
+Although Kanan is introduced as a bright and promising student, he gradually becomes trapped in a life of crime.
 A part of it stems from his desire to protect his mother.

 ‘Raising Kanan’ offers a candid depiction of power struggle and violence in the troubled streets of New York.
-If that has made you wonder whether ‘Raising Kanan’ is inspired by true events, we got you covered.
+If that has made you wonder whether ‘Raising Kanan’ is inspired by actual events, we got you covered.

 ‘Raising Kanan’ is loosely based on a true story.
 It is part of the ever-expanding ‘Power’ franchise.
 The series is the second spin-off and first prequel of ‘Power,’ which aired on Starz between 2014 and 2020.
 Curtis “50 Cent” Jackson, who executive produces all the shows in the ‘Power’ universe and stars as the older version of Kanan Stark in the original series, told Sky News in a July 2021 interview that he and his collaborators drew from his past experience while developing ‘Raising Kanan,’ just as they had done with ‘Power.’
 This includes one of the first scenes of the series — the one where Raq tells Kanan in no uncertain terms that he has to fight back against his bullies.